Hiring outside EU

 What to consider?

-You can hire a foreign employee for short-term employment (up to 6 months) upon prior registration of the short-term employment with the Estonian Police and Border Guard (and if the foreign expert is eligible for the D-visa).
+You can hire a foreign employee for short-term employment (up to one year) upon prior registration of the short-term employment with the Estonian Police and Border Guard Board (and if the foreign expert is eligible for the D-visa).
 Often, proof of the foreign talent’s qualifications is required (e.g. a degree diploma related to your work, previous work experience, a certificate proving professional training for work, etc.).

-If you sign a contract for longer than 6 months, you can also submit the application to obtain a temporary residence permit for employment in the Police and Boarder Guard office when the foreign expert is already residing and working in Estonia.
+If you sign a contract for longer than 6 months, you can also submit the application to obtain a temporary residence permit for employment in the Police and Border Guard Board office when the foreign expert is already residing and working in Estonia.

 However: the period of employment indicated in the short-term employment registration application should still be up to 6 months even though the actual contract might be longer.
 Also, as the process of obtaining the residence permit takes longer, start the application process at least 3 months before the short-term employment ends.